 - The individual pays the normal tuition and fees.
 However, any person who is at least 65 years old may audit courses without the payment of tuition provided the individual meets the other criteria listed herein.
 Individuals 65 years or older are still required to pay any local fees associated with audited courses. - Auditing students do not take tests or examinations and do not receive grades, credit or financial aid.
-Audits appear on a student's transcript as a "Y" grade, which does not impact the student's GPA. - 12 2022-2023 Student Handbook and Calendar

-- Students auditing a course must meet the same course prerequisite and attendance standards as all other students in the course.
+Audits appear on a student's transcript as a "Y" grade, which does not impact the student's GPA. - Students auditing a course must meet the same course prerequisite and attendance standards as all other students in the course.
 Auditing a course will not meet the prerequisite of any sequential or higher-level course and cannot be used toward any certificate, diploma, or degree requirements.
 Physical Education classes may not be audited. - Auditing is subject to open seats in the course.
 A student who audits a course shall not displace other students seeking to enroll in the course. - Students who audit a course and withdraw will be issued a grade of "W".
 Audited courses that are dropped prior to the 10% point of the course will not receive a grade nor appear on the student's transcript. - Students choosing to audit a course must submit a Request for an Audit Grade form to the Records and Registration Office within the first 15 weekdays of the term for a 16-week class or an equivalent percentage for courses taught on a minimester schedule.
 The instructor must sign the form to approve the change to audit status.
 Students seeking to change from audit to credit status must contact the Records and Registration Office during the first five weekdays of the term for a 16-week class or an equivalent percentage for courses taught on a minimester schedule.
-Approval for changes from audit to credit status will be determined by the Registrar on a case-by-case basis. - Students 65 years or older who are seeking to have the tuition waived for an audited course must request the tuition waiver to the Records and Registration Office at the time when the Request for an Audit Grade form is submitted.
+Approval for changes from audit to credit status will be determined by the Registrar on a case-by-case basis. - Students 65 years or older who are seeking to have the tuition waived for an audited course must request the tuition waiver to the Records and Registration Office at the time when the Request for an Audit Grade form is submitted. - Current high school students, enrolled through the Career and College Promise program, may not audit classes that are tuition waived.